 the gene are necessary to have the trait or disorder.
 One is inherited from the mother,

-and 1 from the father.
-If you have only 1 recessive gene, you are a "carrier" for
+and one from the father.
+If you have only one recessive gene, you are a "carrier"

-the trait or disease, but you do not have any health problems from "carrying" 1 copy
+for the trait or disease, but you do not have any health problems from "carrying" one

-of the gene.
-Most people don't know they carry a recessive gene for a disease until
+copy of the gene.
+Most people don't know they carry a recessive gene for a disease

-they have a child with the disease, or they have another family member with the disease.
+until they have a child with the disease, or they have another family member with

-It's estimated that all people carry about 5 or more recessive genes that cause genetic
+the disease.
+It's estimated that all people carry about 5 or more recessive genes

-diseases or conditions.
-Once parents have had a child with a recessive trait or disease,
+that cause genetic diseases or conditions.
+Once parents have had a child with a recessive

-there is a 1 out of 4, or 25%, chance that, with each subsequent pregnancy, another
+trait or disease, there is a 1 out of 4 chance that, with each subsequent pregnancy,